 We have all been ill at some point in our lifetime and that is normal.
 In fact, I would advice anyone who has never been sick in his life to visit a doctor.
 It is simply not normal.
 However, if we develop a longterm illness, that is something else.
 The illness can completely incapacitate us, making it completely impossible to continue running our businesses.
 If I’m suffering from a longterm condition such as high blood pressure, for instance, I may want to steer clear of anything that is stressful or engaging just to try and keep my blood pressure at normal levels.
 Thus, to the extent that the illness affects my running of the business, selling the business can be the best decision, especially if there is no one else I can entrust with running the business.

 To many of us, retirement means staying away from those busy schedules and relaxing.
-If it gets to the point where we feel that we should retire from work (self-employment), then it is reasonable at that point in time to sell the business.
+If it gets to the point where we feel that we should retire from work (self-employment), then it is reasonable then to sell the business.
 Of course, we are not meant to work throughout our life.
 We need to rest in our adulthood.
 So consider finding a business broker that can help you find the right buyer and close the sale.
 Check the deal from CGK Business Sales and similar reputed business brokers and decide what is best for your enterprise.

 Partnerships are good but disputes may occur due to various different reasons.
 It could be that one of the partners is not doing enough on their part, or a dispute may occur due to differing objectives.
 Whatever the scenario that may be causing the dispute, selling our stake in the business can be the most appropriate decision.